amp-labs/connectors/README.md

 - Embeddable UI components with Ampersand, you can embed set-up, configuration, and management UIs that allow your end users to customize and manage their integrations.

-- Dashboard: our dashboard allows you to monitor and troubleshoot your customers’ integrations.
+- Dashboard: Provides deep observability into customer integrations, allowing you to monitor & troubleshoot with logs

 Add enterprise-grade integrations to your SaaS this week.
 Bi-directional and customer-configurable.